guillainbisimwa/portfolio/README.md

 ## Currently Working On

-- [Bomoko app](https://github.com/guillainbisimwa/bomoko-app) - Bomoko is a highly promising Micro lending Agri-FinTech mobile App and will provide digital loans to underserved smallholder farmers (including coffee farmers) across the Congolese emerging markets. it facilitate access to financial service.
+- [Bomoko app](https://github.com/guillainbisimwa/bomoko-app) - Help Congolese small-scale farmers who are unbanked to have access to affordable loans using mobile phones (USSD).
+Our solution is to facilitate the financial inclusion of farmers and use mobile phones to give loans to smallholder farmers.
 Built with: `React Native`, `Redux`, `Couchbase`, `Docker`, and `NodeJs`.
   [Play store](https://play.google.com/store/apps/details?id=com.wezalab.bomoko), [Official website](http://bomoko-app.com/),

 ## Projects